zeromq/czmq/README.md

     CZMQ_EXPORT bool
         zpoller_terminated (zpoller_t *self);

-    //  Ignore zsys_interrupted flag in this poller.
-By default, a zpoller_wait will
-    //  return immediately if detects zsys_interrupted is set to something other than
-    //  zero.
-Calling zpoller_ignore_interrupts will supress this behavior.
-    CZMQ_EXPORT void
-        zpoller_ignore_interrupts (zpoller_t *self);

     //  Self test of this class.
     CZMQ_EXPORT void
         zpoller_test (bool verbose);

+    #ifdef CZMQ_BUILD_DRAFT_API
+    //  *** Draft method, for development use, may change without warning ***
+    //  By default the poller stops if the process receives a SIGINT or SIGTERM
+    //  signal.
+This makes it impossible to shut-down message based architectures
+    //  like zactors.
+This method lets you switch off break handling.
+The default
+    //  nonstop setting is off (false).
+    CZMQ_EXPORT void
+        zpoller_set_nonstop (zpoller_t *self, bool nonstop);

+    #endif // CZMQ_BUILD_DRAFT_API

 This is the class self test code: